aragon/aragon-cli/packages/create-aragon-app/README.md

 _Note: [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher.
 If you use npm 5.1 or earlier, you can't use `npx`.
 Instead, install `create-aragon-app` globally._

-_Note: We also support [yarn](https://yarnpkg.com/getting-started/install) as a package manager during installation.
-Make sure to have it on your PATH._
+_Note: We also support [yarn](https://yarnpkg.com/getting-started/install) as a package manager during installation and will use it by default if you have it available in your PATH._

 # Tests